Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 >
 > These packages ship with TypeScript typings and JSDoc comments so they are easily discoverable in typings-aware editors such as Code.

 To use the sample forms implementation, install the forms packages:
-* `npm i @sitecore-jss/sitecore-jss-forms`
+* run command `npm i @sitecore-jss/sitecore-jss-forms`
-* `npm i @sitecore-jss/sitecore-jss-react-forms`
+* run command `npm i @sitecore-jss/sitecore-jss-react-forms`

 ### Implement the Form React component